Queue-Fair/react/README.md

 and restart Metro, and run `npx react-native run-android` again.
 On Mac, this happened automatically for us with watchman.

 **6.** Copy and paste App.js from the QueueFairDemo/before folder of this distribution into the QueueFairDemo folder that you have created.
+If you had an App.tsx file, delete it.
 Errors will be thrown because the Demo app uses Screen navigation to present a series of screens, rather than the single whole-page out-of-the-box display used by the default React Native app that you have created.

 **7.** To install the libraries for Screen and Navigation, run